 Note: We receive a commission for purchases made through the links on this site.
 Our sponsors, however, do not influence our editorial content in any way.

 Have you ever been to a Vegas pool party in 100 plus degree heat?
 Well I have and it’s terrible, unless you are one of the lucky few to be sipping champagne in your very own cabana.
 Unfortunately, cabanas aren’t cheap.
 During the high season in Vegas, cabanas will run you $2,500 for the day.
 Who can swing that kind of price tag?

-Recently I was put in charge of finding a cabana for, you guessed it, a bacherlotte party.
+Recently I was put in charge of finding a cabana for, you guessed it, a bachelorette party.
 Not wanting to disappoint, I asked about the cost of cabanas from all the major hotels, from the Cosmopolitan to the MGM Grand.
 Surprisingly, each hotel has a very different pricing structure for a day of luxury by the pool.
 Read on to learn more about how you can score cheap cabana prices in Las Vegas for your next pool party or day of relaxation.

 Below are some insider tips for Las Vegas Cabana deals along with what hotel pool gives you the most bang for your buck.

 Ask about timing.
 If the waiting game isn’t your thing, ask your hotel contact what the least expensive day to rent a cabana is.
 For example, a Friday is much cheaper than a Saturday and of course mid week is going to score you the best deal.